ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 9) e
 10) e

 1. Crypto / defi
 2. AI

-Most Customers have this problem
+1. Specific Geo Locations
+2.

+1. workspace.xyz

-Problem: 95% of skills of white-colloar workss will be obselte in the next 5 - 10 years, requiring upskilling of 65% of yesklls in the nxt 5 years.
+Problem: 95% of skills of white-collar worksers will be obsolete in the next 5 - 10 years, requiring upskilling of 65% of sklils in the next 5 years.
 What's being done today: 60% of online courses getting purchased but only X% get completed.
 What if there ws a better way:
-Emerging technologies rewui upskilling and learning.
+Emerging technologies require upskilling and learning.

+Setup a skilled space to broadcast what you're working on and jobs you're doing

+How to make money:
+ - Have creators  build a space
+ - customize their banner
+ - objective
+ - private/public

+ Whats the experience like.

 1. Active sharing of peoples screens to show their focus on work

+1. What can you do with workspace.xyz

+1. Have x workspaces that shows videos and live screens of them doing work
+2. Each workspace is a share of a specific topic

+3) Skilledspace.xyz

+My workspace
+- Critique Startup Ideas
+-

+Why not a Youtube Channel?

+- online meetups
+- regular checkins